|

 System.Management.Automation.SwitchParameter

-The IncludeAssociatedMessages parameter specifies that associated messages will be included in the export.
+The IncludeAssociatedMessages parameter specifies that associated messages are included in the export.
 Associated messages contain hidden data with information about rules, views, and forms.
-By default, associated messages are not included in an export.
+By default, associated messages aren't included in an export.

 IncludeFolders